-A. acknowledge the drawbacks of more traditional teaching methods

-B. make accurate observations about teachers who use them

-C. are unwilling to admit that using them in class has benefits

-D. use flawed research to support their objections to using them
+- A. are unwilling to admit that using them in class has benefits - B. use flawed research to support their objections to using them - C. acknowledge the drawbacks of more traditional teaching methods - D. make accurate observations about teachers who use them